Digital ads can be an important aspect of an overall marketing strategy, supercharging exposure and allowing you to gain high value leads.

 For anything other than overlay ads, your advertising content will need to be video based, and if you are purchasing a skippable ad, your creative team must think about how to capture a user’s attention in the six to 20 seconds before they have the ability to click away from it.

-Twitter ads are an excellent tool for any organization trying to build brand awareness on a platform where they can regularly interact with customers and clients through text-based messages.
+Ads on X (formerly Twitter) are an excellent tool for any organization trying to build brand awareness on a platform where they can regularly interact with customers and clients through text-based messages.

 Much like Twitter ads, advertising on Linkedin takes a larger upfront financial investment.
 Furthermore, ads on Linkedin are far better suited for business-to-business marketing rather than business-to-consumer, as the platform is marked by its emphasis on being a place where business leaders can interact and connect with one another.